RobLoach/SuperKitsuneBros/README.md

 ## Development

 1. Have [Node.js](https://nodejs.org/en) installed
-1. Clone project to your levels dirr (from above)
+1. Clone project to your levels dir (from above)
 1. Run `npm it` to copy all the dependencies (see dep/ for examples form Kitsume as well as the modding PDF.)
 1. Open `SuperKitsuneBros.tiled-project` with [Tiled](https://www.mapeditor.org/)